dmd-program/dmd-100-book/docs/lessons/lesson-2/projects/ritual/prototype-tutorial.md

 Go forth and create more more Frames and connections!

-ℹ️ **TIP**: You can duplicate your “click target” Frames by holding Option/Alt and click-dragging on the Frame.
-But make sure you haven’t added an interaction to that Frame, otherwise you’ll duplicate that too!
+ℹ️ **TIP**: You can duplicate your "click target" Frames by holding Option/Alt and click-dragging on the Frame.
+But make sure you haven't added an interaction to that Frame, otherwise you'll duplicate that too!

 ## Method 2: Make everything in Figma

-You can follow the workflow above, but instead of scanned images, you’ll need to use some additional tools to create your wireframe screens:
+You can follow the workflow above, but instead of scanned images, you'll need to use some additional tools to create your wireframe screens:

 - [Text tool](https://help.figma.com/hc/en-us/articles/360039956474-Create-and-edit-text)
 - [Shape tools](https://help.figma.com/hc/en-us/articles/360040450133-Basic-shape-tools-in-Figma-design) (rectangles, ellipses, lines, etc.)